Course - Artistic Encounter - BK2600

 Learning outcome

-• Realize a contemporary artistic exam project.
+- realise and complete a contemporary artistic exam project.

-• Has competencies that form the basis for admission to any MFA study program.
+- has competencies that form the basis for admission to any MFA study program.

 Learning methods and activities

-Supervision with fellow students and supervisors.
+Peer-to-peer and individual supervision with fellow students and academic mentors.

 Specific conditions